hkirk/swtafp-slides/slides/11/actor-1.md

         mailbox.Sender () <!
 Continue
 ```

-Notice we use the context to access the `Sender` actor ref
+Notice we use the mailbox to access the `Sender` actor ref

 ----